-Delay History Scrolling down this menu reveals the Delay History plot.
-This screen shows 10 minutes of history, both the measured and applied delays.
-The upper plot showing measured delay is further broken down into the yellow Inst. (instantaneous) measurement and the integrated blue Ave. (averaged) value.
-Inst. represents fluctuations in the measure delay as quickly as the autocorrelation algorithm can calculate them, which with moderate and typical wanderings is pretty darned snappy.
+Here is a detail of the uppermost Delay History plot.
+The readout of measured delay is further broken The readout of down into the yellow Inst. (instantaneous) measurement and an integrated blue Ave. (averaged) value.
+Inst. represents fluctuations in the measure delay as quickly as the autocorrelation algorithm can calculate them.
+With moderate and typical wanderings this is pretty darned snappy.
 The time-averaged Ave. value is the basis for the applied delay, which will eventually bring the measured delay back to zero.

-The JUSTIN 808 maintains a long-term delay history for an indefinite period so that trends may be analyzed over days, weeks and months.
-See the Data Logging discussion on Page 24.
+The JUSTIN 808 maintains a long-term delay history indefinitely, unless purposely purged.
+Trends may be analyzed over days, weeks and months.
+See the Data Logging discussion, beginning on Page 27.